sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

 Test Coverage
 -------------

 It's important to test all your code.
-Code coverage allows you to make sure every line of code is executed.
-Code coverage is frequetly used as a measuring stick for quality tests.
-The basic idea behind code coverage is that if your tests are comprehensive all of your code should be executed.
+Code coverage is frequently used as a measuring stick for quality tests.
+Code coverage allows you to make sure that every line of code is executed.
+The basic idea behind code coverage is that if your tests are comprehensive, all of your code should be executed.

 Using Coverage
 --------------

+Let's demonstrate this idea by using `Coverage`_, a tool that measures code coverage of Python programs.

 First let's install coverage: